CleverTap/clevertap-xamarin/README.md

 2. Integrating the CleverTap SDK

       * Follow the integration instruction [starting with Step 2 here](https://developer.clevertap.com/docs/ios-quickstart-guide#section-step-2-add-clever-tap-credentials).
-      * Add CleverTap to your `AppDelegate.cs` in your FinishedLaunching method.
+      * Add CleverTap to your `AppDelegate.cs` and add the following snippet in `FinishedLaunching` method.

 ```c#
 using CleverTapSDK;